Artist

 • Publishing and writer lanes are shown separately where available: publisher $3.6M-$11M/year; writer $2.4M-$8.4M/year.

-• This page is supported by 3 tracked top songs: Diamonds, Umbrella, Work.
+• 3 top songs anchor this estimate: Diamonds, Umbrella, Work.

 • Ownership fields include master context, publishing context, catalog-sale status.